GIM Framework · Plain-Language Methodology for Pastors

 CDC PLACES

-Model-based health estimates at the Census tract level.
-Includes diabetes prevalence, frequent mental distress, smoking, and other health measures.
+Model-based health estimates at the Census tract level: diabetes prevalence, frequent mental distress, smoking, and more.

 OI